ixa-ehu/ixa-pipe-chunk/README.md

     + English perceptron models have been trained and evaluated using the CoNLL 2000 datasets.
       Currently we obtain a performance of 92.97% vs 94.13 of the best system in that task http://www.clips.ua.ac.be/conll2000/chunking/

-    + Spanish Maximum Entropy models have been trained and evaluated using the Ancora corpus; it was randomly divided in 90% for training (440K words) and 10% testing (70K words), obtaining a performance of X%.

 Contents
 ========